FlyOver in Las Vegas: Description

 FlyOver is a flight ride experience where riders are suspended in front of a 52-foot spherical screen, riding on a platform with six degrees of motion.
-The ride is designed to make you feel like you're flying in a helicopter over recognizable destinations such as the Grand Canyon, Lake Tahoe, Zion National Park and Arches National Park.
+The ride is designed to make passengers feel like they are flying in a helicopter over recognizable destinations such as the Grand Canyon, Lake Tahoe, Zion National Park and Arches National Park.
 The ride also includes special effects like wind, mist and location-specific scents.

 FlyOver in Las Vegas has two 40-seat theaters and a full-service bar, The Lost Cactus, which is accessible without a ticket and serves beer, wine, cocktails, mocktails and snacks.
 FlyOver is available to guests of all ages.
 Children must be at least 40 inches tall to ride.

 In addition to the FlyOver film, guests can experience a six-minute panoramic pre-show, which was created by Moment Factory.
 The pre-show is projected on 360-degree wrap-around screens and a central hanging medallion.